gottacatchenall/ms_sampling_effort/manuscript.md

 data.
 We use the same model, a neural-network with 3 layers to predict outputs based on features extracted from cooccurence, see @Strydom2021RoaPre for more details.
-In @fig:rocpr, we show receiving-operating-characteristic (ROC) and precision-recall (PR) curves for the model with varying levels of false-negatives added to the data.
+In @fig:rocpr, we show receiving-operating-characteristic (ROC) and precision-recall (PR) curves for the model with varying levels of synthetic false-negatives added to the data.

 ![Receiver-operating-characteristic (left) and precision-recall (right) curves for the model on varying levels of false-negatives in the data (colors).
 Replica of figure 1 in @Strydom2021RoaPre](./figures/rocpr_falsenegatives.png){#fig:rocpr}

-The primary takeaway here is false-negatives have more effect on PR space, unsurprisingly, but sadly this is also where the potential application of is greatest.
-Still, model performance changes little with many added false-negatives, which is good evidence in favor of this type of model.
-Similar to our caveat in the previous section, this data is _already_ likely to have many false-negatives.
-So, the effects of adding more, as we do in this illustration, might be mitigated because there are already non-simulated false-negatives in the original data present in the $FNR=0$ simulation.
+The primary takeaway here is false-negatives have more effect on precision-recall space (right panel of @fig:rocpr), where the potential application of is greatest.
+Still, the performance  of the model from
+@Strydom2021RoaPre changes little with many added false-negatives, which is good evidence in favor neural-networks as a class of model for interaction detection.
+Again, similar to our caveat in the previous section, this data is _already_ likely to have many false-negatives, so the effects of adding more as we do in this illustration, might be mitigated because there are already non-simulated false-negatives in the original data.

 # Conclusion